Scenes from the Saga of King Olaf

-King Olaf (full title: Scenes from the Saga of King Olaf) is a cantata by British composer Edward Elgar scored for soloists, chorus and orchestra.
+King Olaf (full title: Scenes from the Saga of King Olaf) is a cantata by the British composer Edward Elgar, scored for soloists, chorus and orchestra.
 It was commissioned for the North Staffordshire Music Festival of 1896, where it was well received.
 It went on to be performed by choral societies in other parts of the country.

 Before the success of the Enigma Variations in 1899 consolidated his national reputation, Elgar was chiefly known for choral works such as The Black Knight and King Olaf.
 These early choral works have since been largely eclipsed, but King Olaf has been revived in recent years.

 Words

 The text is an adaptation of Longfellow's The Saga of King Olaf, a poem about the historical figure Olaf Tryggvason, who brought Christianity to Norway.
 Longfellow's source had been the medieval Heimskringla.
 Longfellow's text was adapted for Elgar by one of his neighbours, H. A. Acworth.
 Elgar appears to have found Acworth a satisfactory collaborator, as he went on to provide Elgar with another libretto, Caractacus (1898).